 The family is the center of life in Morocco.
 Living with a Moroccan family further contributes to an immersive Moroccan experience.

-You will spend twelve weeks with a host family in Rabat, where you can practice language skills and get a sense of Moroccan culture.
+You will spend eleven weeks with a host family in Rabat, where you can practice language skills and get a sense of Moroccan culture.
 You may choose to stay with your homestay family for a further four weeks during the ISP period.
 You will participate in your host family’s daily life.
 Activities might include attending family parties, visiting relatives, going to the movies with a host sibling, enjoying long dinners, socializing with neighbors over Moroccan tea, and exploring medina souks and the city center.
 Most host families live in the city’s historic medina and are a short walking distance from the Center for Cross Cultural Learning and the downtown area.

 You will stay for six days with a host family in Ait Ouahi, a village of about 400 in the Middle Atlas Mountains.
 Most homes here have electricity and Turkish toilets.
 The village is near Oulmes, a small city known for its mineral water, livestock, and fruit.
 The middle school, high school, and hospital used by the villagers are in Oulmes.